 The Mediterranean diet adapted for the Indian kitchen (complete guide)

 The Mediterranean diet — the most evidence-supported eating pattern in the world — translated honestly into Indian kitchens.
-What stays, what swaps, sample days.
+The trial evidence, what stays, what swaps, the oils, and a real Indian-Med day.

 Editorially reviewed